-Leaf diseases can reduce yield.
-Photosynthesis drives grain development and filling during the grain filling phase.
-Gains in these parameters are closely related to leaf area which is affected by these diseases (Pacific Seeds 2008).
-Planting hybrids with good disease resistance at the correct time will help manage such disease problems (Spenceley et al. 2005).
+Photosynthesis drives grain development and filling during the grain filling phase, with over 90% of photosynthesis taking place in the sorghum head and the top 4 to 5 leaves (Fischer et al., 1976).
+Thus, loss in available leaf area for photosynthesis due to diseases would affect grain filling and yield.
+Planting hybrids with good disease resistance at the correct time will help manage such disease problems (Spenceley et al., 2005).